 Plug-ins are small software modules—with filename extensions such as .aex, .pbk, .pbg, and .8bi—that add functionality to an application.
 After Effects effects are implemented as plug-ins, as are some features for importing and working with certain file formats.
-The Photoshop Camera Raw plug-in, for example, provides After Effects with its ability to work with camera raw files.
+The Photoshop Camera Raw plug-in, for example, provides After Effects with its ability to work with Camera Raw files.

 Because After Effects CS5 and later is a 64-bit application, only 64-bit plug-ins can run in After Effects CS5 and later.
 Plug-ins created for previous, 32-bit versions of After Effects will not run in After Effects CS5 and later.
 To inquire about availability of 64-bit versions of plug-ins, contact the plug-in vendor or provider.

-Installing and loading plug-ins
+Install and load plug-ins

 You can obtain plug-ins for After Effects and other Adobe products from Adobe or other vendors.
 For specific instructions for installing a plug-in, see its documentation.

 When After Effects starts, it loads plug-ins from several folder, including the Plug-ins folder.
 If a plug-in doesn’t come with an installer or with specific instructions for its installation, then you can usually install the plug-in by placing it in the Plug-ins folder.

 By default, the Plug-ins folder is in the following location:

 When loading plug-ins, After Effects ignores the contents of folders with names that begin and end in parentheses; for example, the contents of the folder (archived_effects) are not loaded.